 Local press sources and relatives of victims reported that 21 or more people, including an elderly woman with her two sons and a displaced family, were hit by a rocket.
 All victims were still under the rubble in Al-Mahatta neighborhood in West Mosul.
-The Coalition later accepted responsibility for at least 11 deaths in the attack.
+The Coalition later accepted responsibility for 11 deaths in the attack.

 Mosul Eye initially reported: “Their family members called the Golden Brigade for the rescue but no one has showed up to rescue them.
 The family is under huge distress